Shikoku Pilgrimage Costs & Calculator (UPDATED 2022)

 The amount each pilgrim spends on their journey can vary greatly.
 Here are a few significant considerations:

-- Will you walk, bike, drive, hire a taxi, or do the pilgrimage by bus?
+- Mode of transportation: Will you walk, bike, drive, hire a taxi, or do the pilgrimage by bus?

 - For how many days will you be on pilgrimage?
 How many kilometers will you go per day?